Contact Lens Care

 What type of make-up is best for contact lens wearers?

-Should I insert my contact lenses before or after I’ve applied makeup?
+Should I insert my lenses before or after I’ve applied makeup?

-General wisdom would say before, however, if you’re applying powders that are very loose, you should be careful.
+General wisdom would say put your contact lenses in before.
+However, if you’re applying loose powder, you should be careful.
 Consider using cream textured eye shadows if possible.
 Also, be careful when applying liner close to your water line.

-What do I do if my make-up is irritating my contact lenses?
+What do I do if my make-up is irritating my contacts?